paulaked/Data29StarWars/README.md

 - Create a job board in Trello or similar to keep track of your user stories.
 Provide a link to that job board in your version of this README.
 - Your code should utilise functional programming OR object-oriented programming
 - Use Test Driven Development: write your tests first
+- Good use of Git and GitHub.
+Commit and push often with meaningful commit messages.
+- Include an appropriate version of this README

 ## Using this repo